Disaster Recovery Resources for Artists and Arts Organizations

 By Elizabeth Snell

-In late April, devastating tornadoes swept through our region.
+In 2024, devastating tornadoes swept through our region.
+In July, we have experienced the destructive path of Hurricane Beryl.
+Our friends and colleagues experienced devastation with Hurricane Helene and Milton.
 The aftermath of such natural disasters leaves communities grappling with loss, displacement, and uncertainty.

-In this season of hurricanes, tornadoes, and other severe weather in our region, it’s always best to be prepared.
-But when you can’t, there are resources ready to help rebuild.
+Considering the unpredictability of extreme weather events throughout the country, it’s best to be as prepared as possible.
+But when you can’t, there are resources ready to help rebuild and recover.

 The Red Cross, the United Way, the Salvation Army and other local emergency relief funds, emergency shelters, donation centers, and community foundations are ready to help people and communities recover and rebuild.